Optimizing Automata Learning via Monads: Optimized Counterexample Handling

-We now show how to combine this optimized counterexample processing method with the succinct hypothesis optimization from Section~\ref{sec:hypotheses}.
+\end{proof} We now show how to combine this optimized counterexample processing method with the succinct hypothesis optimization from Section~\ref{sec:hypotheses}.
 Recall that the succinct hypothesis $\suc$ is based on a right inverse $i \colon H \to T(S')$ of $e \colon T(S') \to H$.
-Given $q \in H$, we define $U_q = i(q)$, which by the right inverse property satisfies $\Trow^\sharp(U_q) = q$.
-We then have that the function $\h$ can conveniently be computed using the reachability map of the succinct hypothesis.
-The proof can be found in the appendix.
+Choosing such an $i$ is equivalent to choosing $U_q$ for each $q \in H$.
+We then redefine $\h$ using the reachability map of the succinct hypothesis.
+Specifically, $\h(u) = t_\lang^\sharp(r_\suc(u))$ for all $u \in A^*$.